 And while the American Psychiatric Association prohibits its members from offering a psychiatric diagnosis of a public official without their having conducted an exam on that person, I’m not a member so I’ll take my shot.
 (I have studied abnormal psychology in some detail.)
 I’d say a cursory glance at Mr. Trump reveals that he suffers severely from a number of psychological maladies including: bi-polar disorder, narcissistic personality disorder, and quite probably borderline personality disorder.
 He also suffers psychologically from the lack of sleep he brags about as well as a poor diet.
 Among the big 5 personality traits, he would be rated very high on neuroticism and low on emotional stability.
 He is undoubtedly a serial sexual predator and there are also plausible but unproven claims that he is a child molester.

 Putting such an unstable individual at the helm of the nuclear arsenal is just one unintended consequence (and a particularly scary one) of a broken political system, especially today’s dysfunctional, obstructionist Republican party.
-The Republican party, especially its Tea Party wing, is, in fact, a Confederate party, a white, racist party whose power is most prominent in the American south.
+The Republican party is, in fact, a Confederate party, a white, racist party whose power is most prominent in the American south.
 As the basic functions of democratic government are eroding, the ignorant look for a strongman to save them.
 Needless to say, this does not bode well for the republic or for international peace and prosperity.

 And here is an excerpt from the historian Ken Burns‘ 2016 commencement speech at Stanford which I quoted in my post, “Summary of Ken Burns’ 2016 Anti-Commencement Speech at Stanford,”

-Finally, an echo of my sentiment can be found in this wonderful post by a fellow blogger titled “I don’t know why we’re having this conversation.”
+Finally, an echo of my sentiment can be found in this great post by a fellow blogger titled “I don’t know why we’re having this conversation.”

 So, in conclusion, I say again to my grandchildren: I want you to know that your grandfather was on the side of progress; he embraced a better future, not a bitter one.
 He rejected the fascism and destruction of democracy that will follow if Trump and his corrupt minions hold the reigns of power.
 If Trump is elected the nation as we know it may not survive.